zeta-chain/node/docs/releases/v17_observer_migration.md

 ## Authorizations Update

-Observers use the `authz` module to grant authorization of messages used by hotkey.
+Observers use the `authz` module to grant authorization to execute messages with their hotkey.

 The following messages using `authz` have been updated:
 - `AddToOutTxTracker` to `AddOutboundTracker`